MusicMoveArr/MusicMover/README.md

 16. Fix possible file corruption by re-writing the file using FFMpeg if MusicMover is unable to read the media tags FFMpeg arguments: ffmpeg -i "[filepath]" -c copy -movflags +faststart "[temp_filepath]"
-17. Apply media tags from MusicBrainz, Tidal using the self-hosted MiniMedia Metadata API
+17. Apply media tags from MusicBrainz, Tidal, Deezer, Spotify, Discogs using the self-hosted MiniMedia Metadata API
+18. Using "--only-move-when-tagged" will make sure your library gets fully tagged
+19. "--preferred-file-extensions" ensures we move files to your library with your preferred file extensions
+20. Move untaggable files to a specific directory to checkout later using "--move-untaggable-files-path"
+21. Choose being either FFmpeg or ATL_Core using "--metadata-handler"
+22. Process hard to process files due language differences using "--translation-path" (below example)

 # Description of arguments
 | Longname Argument  | Description | Example |